RasaHQ/rasa-custom-spelling-featurizer/readme.md

 <img src="square-logo.svg" width=200 height=200 align="right">

 This repository contains a demo project with a custom made tokenizer and featurizer.

-It is maintained by Vincent D. Warmerdam, Research Advocate as [Rasa](https://rasa.com/).

-## This tool was made for Rasa Version 1.10.
+This tool was made for Rasa Version 1.10.

-If you're interested in seeing components that are compatible for Rasa 2.0 you might want to look at [this repository](https://github.com/RasaHQ/rasa-nlu-examples/) instead.
+If you're interested in seeing components that are compatible for Rasa 2.0 instead you might want to look at [this repository](https://github.com/RasaHQ/rasa-nlu-examples/) instead.

 # Two Spelling Components
 ## A Tokenizer and A Featurizer